CM (2001) sample: 1957:01-1997:08.

 Skip to contents

 This article reproduces the Phillips-curve forecasting illustration of Clark and McCracken (2001, Section 5) on the bundled cm2001 dataset.
-The benchmark forecasts US unemployment from its own lags (univariate AR); the alternative adds lagged inflation. enc_new() tests whether the AR forecasts encompass those of the augmented ARX model — i.e., whether inflation adds any predictive content beyond what lagged unemployment already contains.
+The benchmark forecasts US unemployment from its own lags (univariate AR).
+The alternative adds lagged inflation (ARX). enc_new() tests whether the AR forecasts encompass those of the larger ARX model, i.e. whether lagged inflation adds any predictive content beyond what lagged unemployment already contains.

 library(forecastdom)